smartcraze/zealify/README.md

 - ShaikZaheed Ahmed
 - Sayan Nayek
 - P Naga Chaitanya
+-Special Thanks To @WebDevHarsha for Helping and Contributing
 ## Acknowledgments
 We would like to express our gratitude to Hack IoT, organized by LPU, for providing the platform and opportunity to work on this project.
 Special thanks to the mentors and organizers for their guidance and support throughout the hackathon.